 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Carlyle Group/The.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CG stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Managers industry.
+We show how CG stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Investment Advice industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 The Carlyle Group is a global investment firm with deep industry expertise that deploys private capital across four business segments: Corporate Private Equity, Real Assets, Global Credit and Investment Solutions.
 With $230 billion of assets under management as of September 30, 2020, Carlyle's purpose is to invest wisely and create value on behalf of its investors, portfolio companies and the communities in which we live and invest.
 Carlyle employs more than 1,800 people in 30 offices across six continents.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.